Ben Delo

-Early life and education
+Early life

-Born in Sheffield, Delo was educated at Lord Williams's School and graduated from the University of Oxford in 2005 with a double first-class honours degree in Mathematics and Computer Science.
+Delo was born in Sheffield, England.
+According to Delo, he was diagnosed with Asperger's at age 11, at which point he already had an interest in coding and mathematics.
+He was educated at Lord Williams's School and graduated from the University of Oxford in 2005 with a double first-class honours degree in Mathematics and Computer Science.

 Career

+After a summer internship at IBM, he was hired by the company.
 Delo began his career as a software engineer at IBM, where he was named as an inventor on several patents granted by the United States Patent and Trademark Office and the Intellectual Property Office.

-He then went on to develop high-frequency trading systems at hedge funds and banks such as GSA Capital and J.P.
-Morgan, dealing predominantly in kdb+/Q. His expertise covers the design, architecture, and implementation of quantitative infrastructure, systems, and tools.
+He went on to develop high-frequency trading systems at hedge funds and banks such as GSA Capital and J.P.
+Morgan, dealing predominantly in kdb+/Q. After working with IBM, he moved to Hong Kong in 2012 to work for JP Morgan, at which point he developed an interest in buying Bitcoin.

 In 2014, Delo met Arthur Hayes and Sam Reed, and they co-founded BitMEX, a cryptocurrency derivatives trading platform.
-In 2018 The Times in incorrectly reported that Delo had been included in the Sunday Times Rich List for that year following ruling by Independent Press Standards Organisation.
+In 2018, The Times reported that Delo was the United Kingdom's youngest self-made billionaire.
+As noted in a 2020 IPSO complaint, The Times removed a reference that he had been included in the 2018 Sunday Times Rich List.

+In August 2022, Izabella Kaminska at Bloomberg described Delo as "the BitMEX co-founder most responsible for the perpetual swap’s invention."